six-two/mkdocs-placeholder-plugin/docs/usage.md

   - placeholder
 ```

-> If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
+> If you have no `plugins` entry in your config file yet, you will likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.

 More information about plugins in the [MkDocs documentation](http://www.mkdocs.org/user-guide/plugins/).

-### Defining placeholers
+### Defining placeholders

 Add a `placeholder-plugin.yaml` in the root of your MkDocs project and define the placeholder names and initial values here.
 For example: